dcode/packer-gcp-lab/README.md

 ## Images

 The `build` script processes configuration in `images.yml` and wraps `packer`, passing in a number of parameters via stdin as a vars file.
+You can also override any user variables in the Packer template by using the `--var-file` option.

 ## Results

 I stripped out my production info, but this would feasibly upload to your GCP project and process it as an imported image via a bucket you configure.
 That's controlled by the environment vars `GCP_PROJECT` and `GCS_BUCKET`.
+Use the `--skip-import` option to disable importing images.